alekszemli/discours-crise-natalite/README.md

 # Discourses on the Birthrate Crisis in French and Russian Media
 ### Between Demographic Anxiety and Moral Panic

-This repository hosts the Master’s thesis *“Discourses on the Birthrate Crisis in French and Russian Media: Between Demographic Anxiety and Moral Panic”*.
+This repository hosts the first year Master’s thesis *“Discourses on the Birthrate Crisis in French and Russian Media: Between Demographic Anxiety and Moral Panic”*.
 The research explores how demographic issues and declining birthrates are represented in French and Russian national press between 2020 and 2025.

 ---